blackbaud/stache1/tutorials/getting-started/index.md

 ## Step 2 - Get your API key ##
 The API key is assigned to an individual developer in order to access the API.
 The API key is associated with your developer account.
 To obtain an API key, you <a href="{{ site.devportalurlsubscribeproduct }}" target="_blank">subscribe to an API Product</a>.
 If you are new to our API, we recommend that you subscribe to the **Starter** product because it does not require approval by a Blackbaud API administrator.
 Partners can subscribe to the **Unlimited** product that requires approval by a Blackbaud API administrator.

+{% include note.html priority='medium' note='To Do: The organization of API products and associated API endpoints are still a work in progress.
+This step needs to be updated as the API product(s) is organized. <p>To Do: The partner details need to be discussed with the global partnership team</p>' %}

  After you subscribe to a product, a primary key and a secondary key will be created.
 These keys are visible in the product subscription details:
   ![Ipsum Image][ipsum-image-00]

-<p class="alert alert-info">When interacting with the API console, the primary key represents the API key.
-For this tutorial, we will not use the secondary key.</p>
+<p class="alert alert-info">When interacting with the API Console within the developer portal, you will need to provide an API Key value for the subscription-key URI parameter.
+The primary key associated with your subscription to a particular API product represents the API key value for this URI parameter.</p>

-> To Do: The organization of API products and associated API endpoints are still a work in progress.
-This step needs to be updated as the API product(s) is organized.
->
-> To Do: The partner details need to be discussed with the global partnership team

-![Ipsum Image][ipsum-image-01]
+![Ipsum Image][ipsum-image-00]

 ## Step 3 - Create an {{ site.productname }} user account  ##

-Before you can use the API Console to try out the API, you'll need an API key and a valid OAuth 2.0 access token.
+{% include note.html priority='medium' note='As part of MVP, the creation of an trial RENXT user account may not be initially auto- provisioned, create content here that explains how the  trial RENXT user account is created.
+This step may be unnecessary for partners if we eventually provision an RENXT sandbox for each partner dev.
+The automatic creation of an RENXT user may also be done as part of this process.' %}

+In addition to an API key, you'll need a valid OAuth 2.0 access token.
+The API access token represents an {{ site.productname }} user's authorization to the API Console to access protected {{ site.productname }} API resources.
 The first step to obtain an OAuth 2.0 access token is to create a trial {{ site.productname }} user account.

-> To Do:  If the creation of an trial {{ site.productname }} user account is not auto provisioned, create content here that guides the reader on how to create a trial {{ site.productname }} user account.
-Include necessary images.

-> Note to Doc/API Team: This step may be unnecessary for partners if we eventually provision an {{ site.productname }} sandbox for each partner dev.
-The automatic creation of an {{ site.productname }} user may also be done as part of this process.
-Either way, the API Console needs an access token that represents an {{ site.productname }} user's authorization to the API Console to access protected {{ site.productname }} API resources.

 ![Ipsum Image][ipsum-image-00]

 ## Step 4 - Generate an OAuth 2.0 access token  ##
 After you create a trial {{ site.productname }} user account, you need to generate an OAuth 2.0 access token to represent that {{ site.productname }} user's authorization to the API Console.
 The access token allows the API Console to access the user's protected resources (data) within {{ site.productname }}.
 Once you have an access token, you can provide any necessary URI parameters followed by submitting the request.
-For example, use the API Console to perform a GET on the Constituent resource to retrieve Robert Hernandez.
+For example, use the API Console to perform a GET to retrieve a list of Constituent resources.

+{% include note.html priority='medium' note='The best, initial call to make within the console is TBD.
+GETting a list of constituent makes sense if such as endpoint is created.' %}

 To generate an access token, follow these steps:

 1. Open the <a href="{{ site.devportalurl }}" target="_blank">{{ site.devportalname }}</a>
 2. Click **APIs** in the top menu and select the **Constituent** API.
-3. Select **Constituent (Get)** resource and operation from the list.
+3. Select **Constituent (List)** resource and operation from the list.
 4. Click **Open Console** and then select **Authorization Code** from the drop-down.
 5. When **Authorization Code** is selected, a pop-up window is displayed with the sign-in form of the Blackbaud OAuth 2.0 provider.  *Note:  If you have pop-ups disabled you will be prompted to enable them by the browser.
 After you enable them, select Authorization code again and the sign-in form will be displayed.*
 6. You should sign in the with trial {{ site.productname }} user account.
 Once you have signed in, the **Request headers** are populated with the `Authorization:Bearer` header that authorizes the request.
 This represents the access token for the request.